Crash knocks out natural gas service to 600 customers

-Crews will begin turning meters back on and relighting pilot lights, but that requires personnel to go into each household or business to restore service, officials said.
+Crews have begun turning meters back on and relighting pilot lights, which requires personnel to go into each household or business to restore service, officials said.

-There is no time line available for when all customers will be reconnected to the system, but officials plan to update progress throughout the day.

 Customers with questions can call gas dispatchers at (434) 970-3800.